forcedotcom/salesforcedx-vscode/contributing/tests.md

 While the test runner is highly configurable, there are certain assumptions that will help make writing the tests easier.

-1. Ensure that your tests go into the `test` folder.
+1. Ensure that your tests go into the `test/vscode-integration` folder.
-1. Ensure that you have an index.ts file in the test folder that follows what is in the standard configuration (copy from an existing one if you don't have it).
+1. Ensure that you have an index.ts file in the `test/vscode-integration` folder that follows what is in the standard configuration (copy from an existing one if you don't have it).
 1. Ensure that your test files are named like <something>.test.ts.
 The .test. in the middle is essential
-1. Ensure that your .js test files are compiled into the out/test directory.
+1. Ensure that your .js test files are compiled into the `out/test/vscode-integration` directory.

 ### Running interactively